jquant/jai-sdk/docs/source/4-task/explorer.rst

 ###############

 .. note::
-   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` for more information.
+   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` before running the code snippets in this page.

 The Explorer module is built to manage and explore (oh really) your Jai environment.

-The methods chosen for this module are to manage collections and get general information about your Jai environment.
+The methods of this module function to manage collections and get general information about your Jai environment.

 For more information, see the full :ref:`Explorer class reference <source/reference/explorer:explorer class>`.